 An internship is an unpaid work experience providing R-H students with an opportunity to work side-by-side with professionals in many career areas.
 Law, medicine, architecture, public relations, engineering, and education are examples of recent internship placements.

 Students can receive school credit upon succesful completion.
 Added benefits include clarification of career goals, increased knowledge of the skills needed to be a member of the workforce, better understanding of the relationship between high school learning and the work world, and increased ability to make informed decisions on high school course selection, college selection, and career choices.

 The community also benefits from this program by having shared in the development of trained and educated students who will eventually be productive members of the workforce.

 Shadowing is recommended before an internship is arranged.

-The Career Shadowing and Career Internship Programs are coordinated through the Business Department in cooperation with the Counseling Office.
+The Career Shadowing and Career Internship Programs are coordinated by the Work-Based Learning Coordinator in cooperation with School Counselors.

 ****2020-21: Please note...Due to COVID-19, we will not be offering the job shadow program or the internship program this year.